StruBE-KAUST/django-contaminer/API.md

     |               P-21-21-21
     |
     |=status        (string) Status of the task.
 Can be:
-    |               * "complete"
-    |               * "cancelled" if another task gave a positive result
+    |               * "New" if the task did not yet start
-    |               * "aborted" if the cut-off time limit has been reached
+    |               * "Running" if the task is running on the cluster
+    |               * "Complete"
-    |               * "error" if an error has been encountered
+    |               * "Error" if an error has been encountered
+    |
     |=percent       (int) probability for solution to be a good solution.
     |               See MoRDa documentation for more details
     |